google/makerspace-lipo-charger/README.md

 - Can we trust the sum of individual shunts for calculating used power budget?
 - How will MCU stay alive while probing (or backing off)
 - Is there a much better way to shut off discharge (second nmos is obvious, but expensive)

+License: CC-BY 4.0 International

+Disclaimer: This not an official Google product.